deepanshs/mrsimulator/docs/user_guide/method/method.rst

 .. note::

  In UML (Unified Modeling Language) diagrams, each class is represented with a box that contains two compartments.
-The top compartment contains the name of the class, and the bottom compartment contains the attributes of the class.
+The top compartment has the class's name, and the bottom compartment contains the class's attributes.
 Default attribute values are shown as assignments.
 A composition is depicted as a binary association decorated with a filled black diamond.
 Inheritance is shown as a line with a hollow triangle as an arrowhead.

-At the heart of a :ref:`method_api` object, assigned to its attribute ``spectral_dimensions``, is an ordered list of :ref:`spectral_dim_api` objects in the same order as the time evolution dimensions of the experimental NMR sequence.
-In each :ref:`spectral_dim_api` object, assigned to the attribute ``events``, is an ordered list of :ref:`event_api` objects, which are divided into three types: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.DelayEvent`, and
-(3) :py:meth:`~mrsimulator.method.MixingEvent`.
-This ordered list
-of :ref:`event_api` objects is used to select the desired transition pathways and determine their average frequency and complex amplitude in the :py:meth:`~mrsimulator.method.spectral_dimension.SpectralDimension`.
+At the heart of a **Method** object, assigned to its attribute ``spectral_dimensions``, is an ordered list of :ref:`spectral_dim_api` objects in the same order as the time evolution dimensions of the experimental NMR sequence.
+In each **SpectralDimension** object, assigned to the attribute ``events``, is an ordered list of :ref:`event_api` objects, which are divided into three types: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.DelayEvent`, and (3) :py:meth:`~mrsimulator.method.MixingEvent`.
+This ordered list of Event objects is used to select the desired transition pathways and determine their average frequency and complex amplitude in the **SpectralDimension**.

 .. warning::

   DelayEvent objects are not available in version 0.7 of **mrsimulator**.

-:py:meth:`~mrsimulator.method.SpectralEvent` and
-:py:meth:`~mrsimulator.method.DelayEvent` objects define which transitions are "alive" during the event and under which transition-dependent frequency contributions they evolve.
+**SpectralEvent** and **DelayEvent** objects define which transitions are "alive" during the event and under which transition-dependent frequency contributions they evolve.
 No coherence transfer among transitions or populations occurs in a spectral or delay event.
 The transition-dependent frequency contributions during an Event are selected from a list of :ref:`enumeration literals<freq_contrib_api>` and placed in the ``freq_contrib`` attribute of the Event.
 If unspecified, i.e., the value of ``freq_contrib`` is set to ``Null``, a default list holding the enumeration literals for *all* contributions is generated for the event.

 .. note::